Lachin-Khankendi road: ICRC vehicles move freely through protest area | News.az

 Lachin-Khankendi road: ICRC vehicles move freely through protest area

-Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance.
+Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Wednesday ensured the free passage of eight passenger cars and a truck of ICRC through the protest area.
+Peaceful protesters on Monday ensured the free passage of four trucks and two passenger cars of ICRC through the protest area.
 The vehicles were moving from Khankendi towards Lachin.